tmkim/dank_bank/DEVLOG.md

     + Location Select populated via SelectOption fetch
     + Source Select populated via SelectOption fetch
     + Unused Select Options are deleted

+2/28
+    Alright, doing some final touches, making sure we did everything we wanted TODO.

+    1. Make Item Table sortable
+        + added state to handle sort key + order
+        + added function to sort results
+        + added function to display sort arrow
+        + added style to header titles

+    2. Improve Details layout
+        + improve spacing
+        + improve links
+        - improve images
+            > clicking on image should open a full screen modal

+    3. Issue with updating results
+        > When I go to page 2, it will load page 2 result then overwrite with page 1 results
+            + added check to ensure page state is updated properly
+        > If I'm on page 2 and click a filter, there's an error if that filter doesn't have enough pages
+            + reset page to '1' on filter click
+        *** New Bug ***
+        Basically there is an issue with the "Categories" dependency because it is an array and array is being re-created each render, so useEffect is running too many times
+        FIXED -- updated how "categories" are stored -> using a dictionary to track true/false rather than an array ( was already kinda doing this, but built an array before sending to Item Table.
+Now we're just sending the dictionary.)